alphagov/govuk-design-system/src/patterns/complete-multiple-tasks/index.md

 ## Research on this pattern

-This pattern was [originally developed by a team at the Government Digital Service (GDS)](https://designnotes.blog.gov.uk/2017/04/04/weve-published-the-task-list-pattern/).
-It was then iterated upon by a cross-government collaboration.
+This pattern was previously named ‘Task list’ and was [developed by a team at the Government Digital Service (GDS)](https://designnotes.blog.gov.uk/2017/04/04/weve-published-the-task-list-pattern/).

+It was then iterated by a cross-government collaboration and published as a new [task list component](/patterns/equality-information/) with updated guidance and research.

 See the [research on the component](/components/task-list#research-on-this-component) for details of research done, and known issues and gaps.